-Trump Warns North Korea: 'All options are on the table'
+Trump warns North Korea: 'All options are on the table'

 When asked about the escalating situation with Pyongyang as he left the White House to depart for a trip to Texas, Trump said that "we'll see" what happens with North Korea.

+Nikki Haley, the U.S. ambassador to the United Nations, echoed Trump's tone, saying that "enough is enough" when it comes it comes to the regime's latest action.

-Secretary of State Rex Tillerson offered a restrained preview of his reaction, telling reporters Tuesday, "we’ll have more to say about that later."
+Secretary of State Rex Tillerson told reporters Tuesday, "we’ll have more to say about that later."

 Trump's warning came less than 24 hours after Kim Jong Un's regime fired over Japan what South Korean military officials were calling an "unidentified ballistic missile."